yoshiontheloose/learning-notes/README.md

 **Welcome!
 My name is Clarissa.
 This is my note taking page.
-[Here](https://github.com/yoshiontheloose) is a link to my github profile.**
+You can find my Github profile [Here](https://github.com/yoshiontheloose)**

 # Growth Mindset